SalieriC/SWIM/README.md

 ## Help needed!
 Are you a creator of sound effects or art and want to contribute?
 This is great, I'd like to include some assets like macro icons and sound effects in here.
 Icons need to be square (or round), sound effects need to be short and easily recogniseable.
 If you want to include your work here I'll gladly give you full credit with links to your homepage for users to check out your other stuff.
 You have nothing to offer?
 Oh you're so wrong.
 Please [create issues](https://github.com/SalieriC/SWADE-Immersive-Macros/issues/new) here on the GitHub to contribute as well.
 Tell me which macros or functionality you want to see and inform me about bugs this way and I'll see what I can do about it.
 No promises I can deliver though and please no hard feelings should I decline your request.
 Please check for [open issues](https://github.com/SalieriC/SWADE-Immersive-Macros/issues) before creating new ones though.
+You can reach me on Discord with general questions as well: SalieriC#8263

+### Current Assets
+In this repository you can find a number of assets already.
+- **SWADE status markers:** Most of them are created by `Mike deBoston (he)#4382`, but some are created by myself as well.
+Used with permission.
+Stock art: [Game-Icons.net](https://game-icons.net/).

 ## Immersion settings
 Here you'll find the immersion settings and how to set them up.